xiaoyu-1217/xiaoyu-1217.github.io/_pages/about.md

 I have had the privilege of working under the guidance of [Prof. Neil Gong](https://people.duke.edu/~zg70/) at Duke University on AI security.
 I also had the fortune of being advised by [Prof. Yue Zhang](https://frcchang.github.io/) during my internship at the WestlakeNLP Lab, where I worked with [Guangsheng Bao](https://scholar.google.com/citations?user=cxPJx2kAAAAJ&hl=en) on detecting AI-generated texts in the era of Large Reasoning Models.

-Feel free to reach out for collaborations or any questions — by email (yuxiao1217[at]mail.ustc.edu.cn) or through social media.
+Feel free to reach out for collaborations or any questions.
 Always happy to connect!

 <h2 style="margin-top: -2em; border-bottom: none;"></h2>